jdc-cunningham/chrome-extension-code-injector/README.md

 #### YouTube lander recommended tiles hiding mod

+##### Disclaimer

+I only tested this/intend to use it for a resolution of around/at least 1600px or so...

 ##### Post build/attempt actual

 This shows the tiles being hidden on load, can click to show them again.
 Other pages eg. search don't have this class applied as the generic `primary` id exists on other pages.
 I may have to update the scripts `exclude_matches` array as I find other YouTube urls I use that are affected by that global CSS override.